dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 16. **Diagnostics** - the table is also very convenient for diagnostics and troubleshooting.
 System administrator can instantaneously find in the table the current list of alive silos, as well as see the history of all killed silos and suspicions.
 This is especially useful when diagnosing problems.

-11. **Why do we need reliable persistent storage?** - we use persistent storage (Azure table or SQL server) for 2 purposes.
+11. **Why do we need reliable persistent storage?** - we use persistent storage (Azure table, SQL server or Apache Zookeper) for 2 purposes.
 First, it is used as a rendezvous point for silos to find each other and Orleans clients to find silos.
 Second, we use the reliable storage to help us coordinate the agreement on the membership view.
 While we perform failure detection directly in a peer to peer fashion between the silos, we store the membership view in a reliable storage and use the concurrency control mechanism provided by this storage to reach agreement of who is alive and who is dead.
 That way, in a sense, our protocol outsources the hard problem of distributed consensus to the cloud.
 In that we fully utilize the power of the underlying cloud platform, using it truly as "Platform as a Service".

-14. **What happens if the table is not accessible for some time?** (Azure storage is down, unavailable, or there are communication problems with it) – our protocol will NOT declare silos as dead by mistake in such a case.
+14. **What happens if the table is not accessible for some time?** (storage service is down, unavailable, or there are communication problems with it) – our protocol will NOT declare silos as dead by mistake in such a case.
 Currently operational silos will keep working without any problems.
 However, we won't be able to declare a silo dead (if we detected some silo is dead via missed pings we won’t be able to write this fact to the table) and also won't be able to allow new silos to join.
 So completeness will suffer, but accuracy will not - partitioning from the table will never cause us to declare silo as dead by mistake.
 Also, in case of a partial network partition (if some silos can access the table and some not), it could happen that we will declare a dead silo as dead, but it will take some time until all other silos learn about it.
 So detection could be delayed, but we will never wrongly kill someone due to table un-availability.

 ### Extension to totally order membership views: